 Each year a programme of influenza vaccination is carried out at the medical centre and it is strongly recommended that patients at greatest risk i.e. over 65 years of age, diabetics, asthmatics and those with a history of heart disease take advantage of this vaccination.
 Patients should contact the surgery every September to make an appointment.
 Pneumonia vaccinations are available all year for the same category of patients.
 One pneumonia vaccination will provide lifetime cover.

 If your doctor or nurse recommends a blood test, we offer a phlebotomy service 5 days a week 8am to 11am.
 Please ask at reception to book an appointment.

 Each vaccine is given as a single injection into the muscle of the thigh or upper arm.
-For your personalised vaccine schedule please visit the NHS Choices website.
+For your personalised vaccine schedule please visit the NHS: Vaccination Schedule.